-The Community Foundation sponsors a 401(k) defined contribution employee savings plan (the Plan).
-Employees who complete 1,000 hours of service a year are eligible to receive matching contributions from the Community Foundation.
-The Community Foundation matches 100% of contributions up to a limit set by the Board of Directors.
-The Community Foundation's contributions amounted to \$155,392 and \$135,650 in 2020 and 2019, respectively.
+The Community Foundation sponsors a 401(k) defined contribution retirement plan (the Plan).
+For fiscal 2020, the Community Foundation matched 100% of contributions up to a limit set annually by the Board of Directors for all employees who completed 1,000 hours of service a year.
+Effective April 1, 2020, the Plan was amended to a safe-harbor plan whereby the Community Foundation matches 100% of employee contributions up to 5% for all eligible employees as defined by the Plan.
+Further, the Plan added an automatic enrollment feature.
+The Community Foundation's contributions amounted to \$171,480 and \$155,392 in 2021 and 2020, respectively.